 CONSULTANT

-• Developing a Poet Laureate role for your area
+Developing a Poet Laureate programme for your area

 Services

-Book in consultation meetings, workshops or presentations, as and when your organisation needs support.
+Book consultation meetings, workshops or presentations, as and when you need support.

-Ongoing support for your organisation with the option to book in time with me up to four times a month.
+Ongoing support with the option to book time with me up to four times a month.

 © Photo: Chris O'Donovan for Croydon Council